Tests and treatments

 What is it?

-Umbilical herniae smaller than one centimetre can simply be repaired with a few stitches, but larger hernias are best reinforced using a mesh (prosthesis).
-This prosthesis may be placed through open surgery or keyhole surgery.
+Umbilical herniae smaller than one centimetre can simply be repaired with a few stitches.
+Larger hernias are best reinforced with a prosthesis or 'mesh'.

 Types of treatment

-For a laparoscopic hernia repair, a prosthesis is used that is soft on one side to prevent fusion with the bowel.
+For a laparoscopic hernia repair, a prosthesis is used that is soft on one side to prevent fusion with the intestines.
 If you wish, your surgeon can show you the mesh during the pre-operative consultation.

+In September 2016, the Maria Middelares Hernia Centre in Ghent became the first European centre to offer robot-assisted laparoscopic hernia repair.
+This was initiated after extensive training in the United States.
+The procedure is essentially the same as traditional laparoscopy.
+The difference lies in the fact that the surgeon operates the instruments and camera from a console.
 At the Maria Middelares Hernia Centre in Ghent, we use the latest generation of the Intuitive DaVinci Xi robot.
-Dr Muysoms now trains European surgeons in this latest innovation in abdominal wall surgery.
-Together with other surgeons performing robot-assisted umbilical hernia repair, an innovative technique was developed at the Maria Middelares Hernia Centre in Ghent, where the prosthesis is not placed in the abdomen but rather between the different muscle layers.
-This new technique, termed TARUP (transabdominal retromuscular umbilical prosthesis), retains the advantages of keyhole surgery but avoids placing the prosthesis so that it comes into contact with the bowels and avoids the painful fastening with staples.
+Dr Muysoms now trains European surgeons.
+Together with other surgeons performing robot-assisted umbilical hernia repair, an innovative technique was developed at the Hernia Centre in Ghent.
+The prosthesis is placed not in the abdomen, but between the various muscle layers.
+This new technique, termed TARUP (trans abdominal retromuscular umbilical prosthesis), retains the advantages of keyhole surgery.
+The technique also avoids placing the prosthesis so that it comes into contact with the bowels and avoids painful fastening of the prosthesis using staples.

-At the Maria Middelares Hernia Centre in Ghent, we mainly opt for open surgery directly through the navel for herniae whose diameter measure under two centimetres.
-A laparoscopic procedure will be proposed for larger herniae.
 For an open umbilical hernia repair procedure, we generally use a round umbilical hernia prosthesis that is placed beneath the abdominal muscles through the navel.
 For this procedure, the maximum size of the mesh is 8.4 cm in diameter.
 As most meshes will shrink a little over time, such a Ventral Patch is not recommended for herniae of more than two centimetres.

 Possible complications